 Lack of conflict resolution skills

-Avoid Divorce by:
+How to Avoid Divorce

 Getting Help.
 Sometimes you cannot talk to each other effectively because you are arguing too much.
 Seeking therapy or the assistance of a trusted pastor, family member or friend can help save your marriage.